Add To Favorites

 Ancient Egyptian artists apparently liked to portray people to the subject's best advantage.
 Therefore, they drew a person's profile as well as a side view of the hips, legs, and feet.
 The rest of a person was shown straight on---a frontal view of the eyes, shoulders, and chest.
 What are your best sides?

 Both men and women adorned themselves with jewelry: earrings, bracelets, necklaces, and rings.
 These were made from a variety of metals, colored beads, and semi-precious stones.
 Amulets were worn as protection against illness.
-Add ornamentation to your picture with decorative craft items (use recycled jewelry if possible).
+Add ornamentation to the picture with decorative craft items (use recycled jewelry if possible).
 Attach with Crayola School Glue.
 Lay flat to air dry.

 Use Crayola Glitter Glue to add final decorative touches.
 Air dry flat.